musadiqpeerzada/portfolio/data/blog/solid-principles.md

 Now the ChildUser is not forced to implement read_book and adheres to ISP.

-### Steps
+### Steps to apply

+Following steps can be helpful in making our code adhere to ISP:

 - **Identify Actors and Use Cases**: We can start by identifying the different actors (clients) that will interact with our system and the use cases they will perform.
 Understanding the specific needs and roles of each actor helps in defining interfaces that are relevant to each actor.
 - **Define Smaller Interfaces**: Create specific, compact interfaces for single capabilities or closely related actions, avoiding large, general-purpose interfaces to ensure classes implement only relevant methods.
 - **Segregate Interfaces Based on Functionality**: Organize interfaces by distinct functionalities or responsibilities, like separating file operation interfaces into reading, writing, and modifying.
 - **Implement Interface Inheritance Where Appropriate**: Use base interfaces for common methods across multiple interfaces, ensuring not to force clients to depend on unused methods, thus adhering to ISP principles.

-By following these steps and keeping the Interface Segregation Principle in mind from the outset, we can design a system that is modular, flexible, and easier to maintain and extend.

 ### Conclusion